 How can you prevent shigellosis?

-There is no vaccine to prevent shigellosis.
-Prevent infection by:
+There is no vaccine for shigellosis.
+Prevent infection by the following methods:

-- Avoid sexual activity with those who have diarrhea or who have recently recovered from
+- Avoid sexual activity with those who have diarrhea or have recently recovered from diarrhea.

 For more information: